 One day, I decided to go to the Public Theatre – Joe Papp’s artistic home – and introduce myself to The Man himself.
 I was ushered into Papp’s office.
 He was seated behind a huge desk with posters of many of his theatrical triumphs behind him.
 This being early 1974 some of the big successes were still to come, but Shakespeare in the Park already was an institution, and the Public’s several spaces were busy at all times.

 That afternoon I walked out of the Public carrying a Shakespeare in the Park canvas bag full of play scripts.
-My assignment was to read each one, from start to finish, write a one page report and return them in person to Gail’s office to then pick up a new pile for the following week.
-At $10 a script I could bring home a nice check week after week during lean times when I was not involved in a production.
+My assignment was to read each one, from start to finish, write a one page report and return them in person to Gail’s office, to then pick up a new pile for the following week.
+At $10 a script, I could bring home a nice check week after week during those lean times when I was not involved in directing a production.

 I worked for the Papp’s on and off for a couple of years until in 1979 Kimberly and I embarked on a new chapter of our lives.
 Many years living out of suitcases had elapsed during which we did not live year round in NYC.
 We finally gave up our apartment in Brooklyn and moved to Miami, FL.
 There we eventually co-founded a theatre which I helmed as its artistic director for the next two decades.